wacncontent/CustomizeTool/removeCommentOutput/articles/media-services/media-services-manage-origins.md

 ###Additional considerations

 - When CDN is enabled for a streaming endpoint, clients cannot request content directly from the origin.
-If you need the ability to test your content with or without CDN you can create another streaming endpoint that isn’t CDN enabled.
+If you need the ability to test your content with or without CDN you can create another streaming endpoint that isnât CDN enabled.
 - Your streaming endpoint hostname remains the same after enabling CDN.
-You don’t need to make any changes to your media services workflow after CDN is enabled.
+You donât need to make any changes to your media services workflow after CDN is enabled.
 For example, if your streaming endpoint hostname is strasbourg.streaming.mediaservices.chinacloudapi.cn, after enabling CDN, the exact same hostname is used.
 - For new streaming endpoints, you can enable CDN simply by creating a new endpoint; for existing streaming endpoints, you will need to first stop the endpoint and then enable the CDN.